Open index.html

 08 Comparison

-Read this fairly: Slidev, reveal.js, Marp and Spectacle are all excellent.
-Rikiki is for the specific case where you want to open a folder five years from now and still give the talk · or, lately, embed a touch-friendly carousel on your landing page.
-That single constraint explains every column below.
+Read this fairly.
+Slidev, reveal.js, Marp and Spectacle are all good.
+Rikiki is for one case.
+You want to open a folder five years from now and still give the talk.
+Or drop a touch-friendly carousel on a landing page.
+That one constraint explains every column below.

 | Rikiki our case | Slidev | reveal.js | Marp | Spectacle | |